citrix/workspace-chrome-hdx-sdk/docs/capabilities.md

+# Capabilities

-# Capabilities## Introduction
+## Introduction

-HDX SDK for Chrome provides APIs that lets third party chrome packaged apps to launch and interact with the Citrix hosted apps and desktops sessions.
+Citrix Workspace app for Chrome 1808 HDX SDK provides APIs that lets third party chrome packaged apps to launch and interact with the Citrix hosted apps and desktops sessions.

 ## Getting Started